Takeaways

 Prospective residents & CRM

 Real estate lead management for your property is almost another job in and of itself.
 If you’ve been working hard at marketing your property with tactics like website listings or social media advertising, you probably have a growing list of prospects.
-And staying on top of communications with a potential resident could be the difference between signing a lease or losing out.
+And staying on top of communications with a potential resident could be the difference between signing a lease and losing out.

 Why should you use a property management CRM system?